artempyanykh/marksman-vscode/README.md

-# Zeta Note VSCode
+# Marksman VSCode

-Integrates [Zeta Note][zn] language server into VSCode for delightful note taking experience.
+Integrates [Marksman][mn] language server into VSCode for delightful Markdown note taking experience.
 The main use-case is [Zettelkasten-like][zettel-wiki] note-taking, but you can write your notes any way you like really.

-See the [project page][zn] for more detailed information.
+See the [project page][mn] for more detailed information.

 ## Screenshots